Ferrero Rocher

 Ultimately, you want to talk a little bit about what we’re doing to do this.
 And we continue to explore.
 It is a journey, truly.
 We’re not there yet.
 We have certainly achieved some benefit, but we continue to see more benefit and more use cases, and every time we see that, that increases our footprint and how we can really deliver on our efficiencies.
 Let’s talk a little bit about what that looks like.

 Take a look.
-Here’s a couple of key top priorities.
+Here are a couple of key top priorities.
 You could pick a couple of items on this one.
 What are your top priorities?

 I picked three only because I didn’t want to pick all eight.
 Let’s see what the results tell us here in a moment.

-I think that, we talk about some of this, this is really a lot of supply chain terms more than anything else.
+I think that we talk about some of this, but this is really a lot of supply chain terms more than anything else.

-But there’s really one thing I would encourage you to try to think about as well is: there’s an entire set of sales applications here that maybe it’s just not natural to our language in supply chain.
+But there’s really one thing I would encourage you to try to think about as well: there’s an entire set of sales applications here that maybe it’s just not natural to our language in the supply chain.
 Because it’s not purely about a matter of, you see a lot of “reducing… reducing… reducing” here.
 It’s also about improving and adding to the top line as well.

 That looks fairly familiar to me.